-*Tip – Don't let the creative designer who created you ad also do the copy.
+*Tip – If you are running a print ad, don't let the creative designer who created you ad also do the copy.
 They are two different functions and require two sets of expertise.
-People underestimate the power of great copy.
+People underestimate the power of great copy – the words you use will determine success or failure of your ad campaign.
 Would you let the architect who designed your home pour the concrete foundation for it?
 Nope.

 When you first create an ad, create several versions of it, all with slightly different copy.
 Maybe try different headlines, calls to action, or price points.
 You don't know which one people will be drawn to unless you show it to them.